Basic Vision Research

 Vijay Sarthy

-Professor Emeritus of Ophthalmology
+Professor Emeritus, Ophthalmology

 Neuron-glia interactions in the retina; Roles of Müller (glia) cells in the pathogenesis of retinal degenerations and diabetic retinopathy.